Click on the Indicators below for More Information

 Values indicate annual cumulative change in centroid across all species in a region in degrees N

-Description of Time Series: Between 2014 and 2019 the average species latitudinal shift showed an increasing trend, indicating a northward shift in distribution.
+Description of Time Series: Between 2014 and 2019 the average species water column depth shift showed an increasing trend, indicating the distribution moved shallower.

 Indicator Source Information: